lifeBalance/playground-js/README/watchify.md

 });
 ```

-If we restart the server, the new build will contain the source map included in the last line as a comment.
+If we restart the server, the generated `bundle.js` file will contain the source map included in the **last line** as a comment.
 It looks like this:
 ```js
 //# sourceMappingURL=data:application/json;charset=utf-8;base64,eyJ2Z....
 ```